edoardols/JHuffman/README.md

 To run or compile this project, ensure you have the following installed on your system:

 * Java Development Kit (JDK) 8 or higher
-* A Java-compatible IDE (such as IntelliJ IDEA or Eclipse) or access to the Java CLI
+* A Java-compatible IDE or access to the Java CLI

 ## Code Structure and Workflow